The Amazing Spider-Man: Renew Your Vows: Volume two: Gerry Conway & Ryan Stegman era

-Mary Jane soon decides she wants to share in Peter's crime-fighting life, and that Annie should join her.
-Peter develops a costume for her using technology acquired from the aftermath of the battle with The Regent, this suit enables Mary Jane to borrow powers and abilities from her husband, but its side-effects leave Peter weakened.
-Annie is given a new costume and acquires the codename Spiderling, whereas Mary Jane becomes Spinneret.
+Mary Jane Watson soon decides she wants to share in her husband's crimefighting life and that their daughter should join her.
+Peter Parker develops a costume for her using technology acquired from the aftermath of the battle with The Regent, this suit enables Mary Jane to borrow powers and abilities from her husband, but its side-effects leave Peter weakened.
+Annie is given a new costume and acquires the codename "Spiderling," whereas Mary Jane becomes "Spinneret."

-After fighting off threats from the Mole Man the Brotherhood of Evil Mutants, and Mysterio, Mary Jane considers trying an alternative means of supporting her husband in his crime-fighting as her costume is siphoning off too much of his strength, and so she agrees to bond with an experimental bio-suit supplied by former family friend Liz Allan, but unbeknown to her, the suit is the Venom symbiote.
+After fighting off threats from the Mole Man, the Brotherhood of Mutants, and Mysterio, Mary Jane considers trying an alternative means of supporting her husband in his crime-fighting as her costume is siphoning off too much of his strength, and so she agrees to bond with an experimental bio-suit supplied by former family friend Liz Allan, but unbeknown to her, the suit is the Venom symbiote.
 The symbiote attempts to assert control of Mary Jane, causing her to inflict pain on some criminals.
 With the help of Peter and her own mental durability, Mary Jane eventually brings the symbiote under control.

-Shortly after, Mary Jane is recruited to battle the inter-dimensional threat of The Poisons in the event Venomverse, while Peter and Annie save a young Normie Osborn from The Lizard and his son Billy.
+Shortly after, Mary Jane is recruited to battle the inter-dimensional threat of the Poisons during the Venomverse while Peter and Annie save a young Normie Osborn from The Lizard and his son Billy.
 Normie, still resentful of Spider-Man's involvement in the death of Harry Osborn, arranges Annie's capture with the aid of his mother's personal assistant Ms. January.
 After a conversation with Annie, Normie has a change of heart and lets her go, but Ms. January attacks the Spider-Family with a giant mechanical version of the Green Goblin.
 The Spider-Family defeat the Goblin, but not before it destroys the Venom symbiote, leaving Mary Jane no choice but to return to her original outfit.
 Normie makes peace with the family.